secwexen/aapp-mart/ROADMAP.md

 # Roadmap

-This document outlines the planned evolution of AAPP-MART as an open-source research and security simulation platform.
+This document outlines the planned evolution of AAPP-MART as a research and security simulation engine.

 ## Short Term (Next Releases)